-There’s a lot of great outdoors packed into our province.
+There’s a lot of great hiking awaiting you in Nova Scotia.
 Hike on trails that meander through old growth forest stands, hug highland mountaintops, or amble past rolling orchards and pastoral fields.
-And with so much coastline, there are many sea trails that offer expansive ocean views.
+With so much coastline, there are many seaside trails that offer expansive ocean views, such as the popular Cape Split Provincial Park Reserve, pictured here.

 There are trails that suit any level of experience, including accessible paths, so it’s easy to take a walk on the wild side in Nova Scotia.

-Experience an eagle’s view of the Cabot Trail while hiking this mostly level boardwalk in the heart of Cape Breton National Highlands Park.
+Experience an eagle’s view of the Cabot Trail while hiking the Skyline Trail and its mostly level boardwalk in the heart of the Cape Breton Highlands National Park.
 Keep an eye out for whales, wildlife, and the many boreal birds that call the area home.
 On this trek, you won’t just look at nature, you’ll be in the thick of it.

 Types of Terrain